erikj/presentations/risk-mgmt-devops/slides/devops.md

 # Tools: Docker

 - *"chroot on steroids"*
-- *"containerization is the new virtualiztion"*
+- *"containerization is the new virtualization"*
 - containered processes are executed by the host kernel, but isolated from the remainder of the host via **LXC**
 - require only *delta* between host and container OS => lightweight containers
 - run different operating systems in host and container